ECIC-Space/ECIC.Space/ContextForAI.md

-# Project Context for ECIC Space
+# Project Context of ECIC Space

 * Reminder: All the content below is for ECIC Space Assistant, a custom GPT.